Christopher G. Chute

-Christopher G. Chute is a Bloomberg Distinguished Professor at Johns Hopkins University, physician-scientist and biomedical informatician known for biomedical terminologies and health information technology (IT) standards.
-He chairs the World Health Organization Revision Steering Group for the revision of the International Classification of Diseases (ICD-11).
+Christopher G. Chute is a Bloomberg Distinguished Professor at Johns Hopkins University, with primary appointments in the Division of General Internal Medicine in the School of Medicine, the School of Nursing, and the Department of Health Policy and Management in the Bloomberg School of Public Health.
+He is a physician-scientist and biomedical informatician known for standardizing biomedical terminologies and health information technology (IT) standards.
+Chute's work aims to ensure that clinical data is represented in a comparable and consistent manner in order to improve medical practice.
+He chaired the World Health Organization Revision Steering Group for the revision of the International Classification of Diseases (ICD-11).
+He has led many large-scale national repositories of electronic health record data to advance outcomes research, including the National COVID Cohort Collaborative (N3C).